Nourish - Candida Overgrowth – Dietary Changes (Part Two)

 Generally, people need to stick to this restricted diet for anywhere from 3-12 months, depending on how bad the overgrowth is and how long the symptoms are sticking around for.

 It’s important to know that this isn’t a one-week cleanse and you’re fixed.
 It’s a lifestyle and diet change to bring your health back to where it should be, and that can take time.

-You may however, find that it’s been 3-4 months since you started this cleanse and you feel symptoms free.
-You want to try adding some more foods in that aren’t on this restrictive list.
-Well the good news is, if you’re not experiencing any symptoms, you can.
+You may, however, find that it’s been 3-4 months since you started this cleanse and you feel symptom-free.
+Perhaps you want to try adding some more foods in that aren’t on this restrictive list.
+Well the good news is if you’re not experiencing any symptoms, you can.

 I don’t mean cake and cookies though, sorry.
 Foods that feed yeast to that degree are a long way off.

 A systemic yeast infection can return quickly, so start by adding in some wholesome, healthy foods, one at a time.

 This could be adding in some beetroot or sweet potato.
 Rice or rice noodles might be next, or maybe beans.
 Just remember, as we’ve mentioned in previous blog posts, the best way to consume grains and legumes in a way to digest them effectively, is to soak them beforehand.